bethanybeachbum/bethanybeachbum.github.io/_posts/2024-05-17-GAP-Conclusion.md

 <p style="color:Teal; font-size:larger; font-weight:bold ">9.
 Make sure you have a light on the front of your bike for the tunnels.
 Some tunnels close in the Winter and there is no detour - just a dead end!</p>

+<p style="color:Teal; font-size:larger; font-weight:bold ">-- First, you ride your bike with no gear and you have someone with a car drive each day to your hotel.
+Your bike is much ligher but you need someone that is willing to move hotel to hotel with your luggage</p>

+<p style="color:Teal; font-size:larger; font-weight:bold ">-- Second, you ride with your gear in saddle bags or panniers.
+You bike is heavier and harder to push but no one needs to drive your luggage from hotel to hotel.</p>

+<p style="color:Teal; font-size:larger; font-weight:bold ">Third, you camp each night.
+Probably the least expensive, but definitely hauling the most weight since you will be bringing tents, sleeping bags, food, and cooking utentsils.
+This usually requires some kind of bike trailer, cart or wagon.</p>

+<p style="color:Teal; font-size:larger; font-weight:bold ">11.
+If you are staying in hotels, book early!
+Our coordinator, Carl, booked many months in advance but didn't always get a hotel or home rentail in the town of our choice.</p>

 </div>